EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 ## Nodes

-`Node`s are used in `EnergyModelsBase.jl` to convert `Resource`s.
+`Node`s are used in `EnergyModelsBase` to convert `Resource`s.
 They are coupled to the rest of the system through the *[Flow variables](@ref var_flow)*.
-Nodes are the key types for extending `EnergyModelsBase.jl` through dispatch.
+Nodes are the key types for extending `EnergyModelsBase` through dispatch.
 You can find an introduction of the different node types on the page *[Creating a new node](@ref create_new_node)*

 ### Abstract `Node` types

-The following abstract node types are implemented in the `EnergyModelsBase.jl`.
+The following abstract node types are implemented in the `EnergyModelsBase`.
 These abstract types are relevant for dispatching in individual functions.

 ```@docs